EyoelYT/Climasphere/Readme.md

 <a id="setup-docker"></a>

-# Setting up Docker
+# Setting up the Project with Docker

 Install [Docker](https://www.docker.com/).

-You don&rsquo;t need to setup neither the `env.js` file for the frontend nor the `application.properties` file for the backend as docker will automate that for you using your `.env` file at the root of the project.
+You don&rsquo;t need to setup neither the `env.js` file for the frontend nor the `application.properties` file for the backend as docker will automate that for you using your `.env` file that should be at the root of the project.

 <a id="setup-root-env-file"></a>